JKCorder/JKCorder.github.io/docs/03-corr.md

 How would you expect the distribution of party id to change across income groups?
 Building on the income and vote example from Chapter 1, what should we observe for low income respondents?
 What should we observe for high income respondents?

 One way to answer this question empirically is to create a cross-tab of income and party id using the ANES.
-For this example, I created a measure of household income divides respondents into three categories - low income, middle income, an high income  The table is reproduced as Table 3.1, below
+For this example, I created a measure of household income divides respondents into three categories - low income, middle income, and high income  The table is reproduced as Table 3.1, below

 Table 3.1 **Party identification and income, 2020 ANES**

 |                           | Under $25,000| $25,000 to $150,000| Over $150,000|